SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 Prior to encoding and modelling the data, it is necessary to specify how null values are to be handled.
 Although this can be done using the SimpleImputer object from the sklearn library, I found that better results were achieved through pandas' fillna function to calculate continuous values.
 The Embarkation column was imputted using the SimpleImputer object with the "most_frequent" strategy.

 {% highlight python %}

+"""
+CatImpute: A function to impute nulls
+"""

 def CatImpute (df, NULL_THRESH):

     NullPer = df.isnull().sum() / len(df)